CLAIRE-Labo/python-ml-research-template/README.md

 ## Repository structure

-Below, we give a description of main files and directories in this repository.
+Below, we give a description of the main files and directories in this repository.

 ```
 ├── src/ # Source code.